HaloWarsModding/HaloWarsModding.github.io/_guides/000getting_started.md

 ```

 First, let's check out the line `<Pop Type="Unit" Max="99">30</Pop>`.
-This line determines the starting population (the value within the node), as well as the maximum value it can be (the value of the "Max" attribute).
+This line determines the starting population (the value within the node), as well as the maximum value it can be (the value of the `Max` attribute).
 Go ahead and set the value within the node (here it is 30) to whatever you want.

 While we're here, let's find the line